Ebi Smolarek: International career

 A Polish international since 2002, Smolarek was selected for the 2006 FIFA World Cup but failed to score any goals.

 He was Poland's and Group A's top scorer in UEFA Euro 2008 qualifying scoring nine goals, beating Cristiano Ronaldo.
 Smolarek scored a hat-trick against Kazakhstan in Warsaw.
 He played all of the nation's matches in Switzerland and Austria, as Poland exited in the group stages.

-In a memorable feat, he was the first Pole to score a goal against Portugal in 20 years, the previous one being his father.
-Impressively, he scored both goals in a 2–1 win in a Euro 2008-qualifying match.
+Smolarek became the first Pole to score a goal against Portugal in 20 years, the previous one being his father.
+Smolarek scored both goals in a 2–1 win in a Euro 2008-qualifying match.

 On 1 April 2009, Smolarek scored four goals against San Marino.
 This made him top goal scorer for group three and tied him with Belgium's Wesley Sonck for second highest goal scorer for the European Zone of the 2010 FIFA World Cup Qualification.

 Personal life

 Smolarek is the son of another Polish international, Włodzimierz Smolarek.
 He was named after Portuguese footballer Eusébio.
 With his Dutch fiancée Thirza van Giessen he has a son (b.
 27 April 2010), named Mees.